ROBOTIS-GIT/emanual/docs/en/platform/op/getting_started.md

     ![](/assets/images/platform/op/op_001.jpg)

-  `Caution` Setting DARWIN-OP in any position other than kneeling may cause physical damages.
+  **CAUTION** : Setting DARWIN-OP in any position other than kneeling may cause physical damages.
   {: .notice--warning}

 2. If DC power (12V) supply is used to provide power to DARWIN-OP